 Students and parent(s) or guardian(s) have the right to appeal academic and grading decisions.
 Students, parent(s) or guardian(s) should begin the appeal with the classroom teacher.
-If further discussion is necessary, the Instructional Facilitator or Curriculum Specialist at the school should be included in the process.
-If the concern continues, the Assistant Principal or Principal should be contacted.
+If further discussion is necessary, the educational records to the student or the student's parent(s) or guardian(s) if educational records contain information regarding more than one student.
+In such cases, access will be provided only to information regarding the student who is or whose parent(s) or guardian(s) is requesting such access or disclosure.